 A. Coordinate type and capacity of fire extinguishers with fire protection cabinets to ensure fit and function.

-- A. Special Warranty: Manufacturer's standard form in which manufacturer agrees to repair or replace fire extinguishers that fail in materials or workmanship within specified warranty period. - 1.
-Failures include, but are not limited to, the following:
+A. Special Warranty: Manufacturer's standard form in which manufacturer agrees to repair or replace fire extinguishers that fail in materials or workmanship within specified warranty period.

 FIRE EXTINGUISHERS SECTION 10307 - 1